 Taking a look at your pension options

-Given that you will have spent so much of your adult life putting money into your pension funds, and you will probably greatly depend on those funds for your retirement income, it makes plenty of sense to consider how your pensions are structured, and what steps you can take to maximise your retirement savings.
+Given that you will have spent so much of your adult life putting money into your uk private pension funds or uk government pension, and you will probably greatly depend on those funds for your retirement income, it makes plenty of sense to consider how your pensions are structured, and what steps you can take to maximise your retirement savings.

 There are certain loopholes that exist, allowing some pensions to be cashed in, paying an effective tax rate of less than 7%!
 Naturally, a great deal of care needs to be taken, where loopholes are concerned.